 Cardiac Catheterization / Coronary Angioplasty and Stent

 For invasive procedures, you would be under the best of care with our physicians who have served as Directors of the Cardiac Catheterization Laboratories at Northside Hospitals Forsyth and Cherokee where they pioneered coronary angioplasty and stenting.
-Our specialists perform the following procedures at Northside Hospital Forsyth, Northside Hospital Cherokee, Emory Johns Creek Hospital, and St. Joseph’s Hospital of Atlanta.
+Our specialists perform the following procedures at Northside Hospital Forsyth, Northside Hospital Cherokee, and Emory Johns Creek Hospital.

 Heart Catheterization / Coronary Angioplasty and Stenting

 Traditionally this procedure is performed through the groin or femoral artery, but now there is a less invasive, safer, and more comfortable technique for doing these procedures: using the wrist or radial artery.
 The physicians at Heart and Vascular Care are experts at performing these procedures through a single needle stick in the blood vessel of the wrist (radial artery).

 Heart catheterization is a diagnostic tool used by doctors to look for heart muscle disease, heart valve disease and coronary artery disease.
 It can be used to determine strength of the heart muscle, measure heart valve disease and look for any blockages in the coronary or heart arteries.
 A catheter is placed in the artery of the wrist of the groin.
 This catheter reaches from there to the area of the heart.
 Contrast dye is injected through the catheter and into the coronary arteries and heart chambers.
 A special x-ray technique called fluoroscopy then shows the dye as it flows through the arteries and heart.